In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 Again, when it comes to which of the two is better, Inventor and Fusion360 can both run simulations, but Inventor tends to have more customizability.
 Yet, this verdict isn’t by a large margin.

-You can apply specific forces to specific areas, and you can simulate drop-tests, etc.
+You can apply specific forces to specific areas, and simulate drop-tests, etc.

 CAM tools in applications like Fusion 360 and Inventor give you a simulated preview of how industry-standard CAM tools such as water jets, laser cutters, and lathe machines will fabricate your part.
 This simulation can help preemptively spot issues in fabrication, saving costly mistakes.